cerner/fhir.cerner.com/content/millennium/r4/foundation/security/provenance.md

 _Notes_

 * Only the body fields mentioned below are supported.
 Unsupported fields are ignored or can result in errors.
-* The `Provenance.write` scopes must be provided to create a provenance with an Observation Measurement target.
+* The `Provenance.write` scope must be provided to create a provenance with an Observation Measurement Target.

 ### Authorization Types